Proven-Paradox/shaper-system/Handbook.md

 You may use this either as an Attack (using your Physical Offense and targeting your opponent’s Physical Defense) or a Spell (using your Mental Offense to target you’re opponent’s Mental Defense).
 Description: A simple ability to make a target less effective defensively.
 This could be a curse, distracting or discouraging the target, muddling their mind temporary with telepathic influence, temporarily magnetizing them so attacks are subtly attracted to them, and other things to hinder the target.

+#### Finisher
+Attack
+Action: Major
+Prerequisites: At least 3 other Melee or Short range Attacks of at least Tier 1.
+Range: Melee
+Targets: 1 enemy
+Cost: 7 HP
+Damage: x3
+Effect: You may only use this Attack after successfully striking with 3 other Melee or Short ranged Attacks of at least Tier 1.
+Using an Ability that is does not meet these requirements or missing resets the counter.
+Description: A powerful move used at the end of a string of attacks.
+The particular details of this Ability are very open ended and should be decided for each character separately.

 #### Flash
 Attack/Spell [Status]
 Action: Major